 - Iximche - Chimaltenango.
 Ruins of large Maya city, capital of a local kingdom from 1470 to 1524.
 Site contains numerous pyramids, palaces, two ballcourts.
 The first capital of the Kingdom of Guatemala, soon abandoned.
 Thanks to the alliance of the Spanish with local rulers, this city has been largely preserved.

 - Ixkun - Petén.
-Ruins of large and interesting Maya city, flourished in 8th - early 9th century AD.
+Ruins of large and interesting Maya city, flourished in the 8th - early 9th century AD.
 Found 51 architectural groups with diverse buildings including two pyramids.
 Very impressive are steles - some of the largest ones in this region.
-Stele 1 is 4.13 m tall and, possibly depicts the union of two cities against the third one.
+Stele 1 is 4.13 m tall and might depict the union of two cities against the third one.

 - Ixtonton - Petén.
 Ruins of Maya city, inhabited starting from 400 BC and possibly until the coming of Europeans in the region.
 Over the area of some 6 km² have been found many interesting structures and stelae.

 - Kaminaljuyu - Guatemala.
 Site of large and important Maya city - predecessor of the modern Guatemala City.
 Kaminaljuyu was settled sometimes around 1500 BC and occupied up to 1300 AD.
 Much of the ruins have been eliminated by later construction, but many valuable artefacts have provided much knowledge to the science.

 - La Blanca - Retalhuleu.
 One of most important regional centres of Pre-Classic Maya.
 Here in 900 - 600 BC were built monumental buildings, such as 25 m tall pyramids.